sagold/json-schema-library/README.md

 const tableSchema = compiledSchema.getRef();
 ```

-**Note** that `draft.compileSchema` compiles a schema under the current rootSchema.
-That is, definitions from root schema will be copied to the local schema, to enable $ref resolutions.
+**Note:** that `draft.compileSchema` compiles a schema under the current rootSchema.
+That is, definitions from root schema will be copied to the local schema, to enable _$ref_ resolutions.

 ## Draft extensions